At least 4 killed after crane collapses onto train in Nakhon Ratchasima

 Key insights from the news

-• The incident occurred around 9am on a railway line beneath the under-construction Bangkok–Nong Khai High-Speed Railway, impacting Train No. 21 traveling from Nong Nam Khun.
+• The incident occurred around 9am on January 14, during construction of the Bangkok–Nong Khai High-Speed Railway, impacting passengers, primarily students and workers.

-• Rescue teams quickly responded, controlling a fire that broke out post-collision and using metal-cutting tools to free trapped passengers from the wreckage.
+• Rescue teams quickly responded to the scene, controlling a fire that erupted post-collapse and using metal-cutting tools to free trapped individuals from the wreckage.

-• The high-speed railway project aims to enhance transport links between Thailand and China via Laos, with the first phase set to operate by 2028 and the second by 2030.
+• The high-speed railway project aims to enhance transport links between Thailand and China via Laos, with the first phase expected to be operational by 2028.

 An elevated railway construction crane collapsed onto a passenger train in Nakhon Ratchasima this morning, January 14, killing at least four people and injuring more than 20 others.